African-American hair: Texture

 Hair follicle shapes that result in different textured hair.

-African-American hair comes in a range of textures, but the most common hair type is curly with lots of volume.
-This curly quality is the product of the shape of the hair follicles.
-More circular-shaped follicles cause hair to grow straighter, while more curly hair is caused by more elongated, oval-shaped hair follicles.
-Hair follicles can also affect the thickness of hair strands.
-African hair is seen to be much thicker and more dense meaning that the hair follicles are larger.
-Density represents the amount of hairs that grow from the head, with denser hair resulting from more hairs growing closer together from the scalp.
+African-American hair comes in a range of textures, but it is most commonly tightly curled or coiled.
+This texture is influenced by the shape of the hair follicles, where more oval-shaped follicles produce kinkier hair.
+Hair can also vary in thickness and density, which affects how full it appears.
+In general Density represents the amount of hairs that grow from the head, with denser hair resulting from more hairs growing closer together from the scalp.
 An individual with high-density hair creates a fuller appearance of curls.

-A protective oil called sebum is produced from the scalp to strengthen hair follicles, which helps to keep hair from becoming dry and brittle.
-A significant amount of oils are produced but with the curly quality of the hair the oils can not be distributed from root to end easily.
-Without proper moisturizing, hair can become brittle and result in breakage.
+A protective oil called sebum is produced from the scalp to help strengthen and protect hair.
+However, because of the kink pattern, these natural oils do not easily spread from the roots to the end.
+As a result, African-American hair can become dry and more prone to breakage without proper moisture and care.